-S-3 Research uses Big Data and AI to help stop dark-web drug sales
+S-3 Research uses Big Data and AI to help stop illegal opioid and other dark-web drug sales

 To put a face and real story to the tragedy of the opioid prescription crisis, meet Ryan Haight.
 He was an A student and an athlete, a high-schooler living in San Diego with what appeared to be a bright future ahead of him.
-In 2001, he used the internet to purchase Vicodin from a doctor he had never met, then overdosed and died.
+In 2001, he used the internet to purchase an illegal opioid, Vicodin, from a doctor he had never met, then overdosed and died.
 He was 18.

 Three years ago, Timothy Mackey participated in a code-a-thon sponsored by the U.S. Department of Health and Human Services (HHS), invoking Ryan’s name and the law he inspired: the Ryan Haight Act, which restricts providers from prescribing controlled substances without conducting an in-person examination.
 At the time, Mackey, an associate professor at the UC San Diego School of Medicine and a healthcare policy researcher, had no idea that his presentation would lead to his central role in building one of the government’s most important tools in enforcing the Ryan Haight Act and tracking down illegal online opioid sales.